-Khaled Hosseini’s The Kite Runner is a profound exploration of loyalty, betrayal, and redemption.
-It was published in 2003 and quickly became a global sensation.
+Khaled Hosseini’s The Kite Runner is a powerful story of loyalty, betrayal, and redemption.
+This book was published in 2003, and it quickly became a global favorite.

 Introduction to the Main Characters

-Amir, the main character, is a thoughtful and sensitive boy.
-He grows up in the shadow of his larger-than-life father, Baba.
-Baba is a wealthy and respected businessman.
-He struggles to connect with Amir, who prefers reading and writing over physical activities.
+Amir is the main character.
+He is thoughtful and sensitive.
+He grows up in the shadow of his father, Baba.
+Baba is wealthy and respected.
+He struggles to connect with Amir, who loves reading and writing instead of physical activities.

-On the other hand, Hassan, the son of Baba’s servant Ali, is brave, loyal, and great at kite running.
-Even though Amir and Hassan share a close bond, the differences in their social status create an invisible barrier between them.
+Hassan, the son of Baba’s servant Ali, is brave and loyal.
+He is also great at kite running.
+You see a close bond between Amir and Hassan.
+However, their social status creates an invisible barrier.

-Ali, Hassan’s father, is a quiet but important character.
-He serves Baba with unwavering loyalty.
-Then there’s Assef, a neighborhood bully, who represents the darker side of the story.
-He embodies ethnic hatred and cruelty, traits that later have a devastating impact on the boys’ lives.
+Ali, Hassan’s father, is quiet but loyal.
+He serves Baba faithfully.
+Then there’s Assef, the neighborhood bully.
+He represents hatred and cruelty.
+His actions have a devastating impact on Amir and Hassan’s lives.

 Plot Summary Overview

-The novel follows Amir’s journey.
+The novel takes you through Amir’s journey.
 He starts as a privileged but insecure child.
-Over time, he becomes a man searching for redemption for his past mistakes.
+Over time, he grows into a man seeking redemption for his past mistakes.

-The story is filled with themes of loyalty, loss, and betrayal.
-These themes are central to the relationships between Amir, Hassan, and Baba.
+The story focuses on loyalty, loss, and betrayal.
+These themes shape the relationships between Amir, Hassan, and Baba.

-Through their interactions, Hosseini shows us something important.
-He tells us how societal pressures and personal insecurities can lead to choices with long-lasting consequences.
+Through their interactions, you see a deeper message.
+Hosseini shows how societal pressures and personal insecurities can lead to choices with lasting consequences.

 Amir and Hassan: The Bond of Friendship

-While they share many childhood memories, their friendship isn’t equal.
-Amir is a Pashtun, part of Afghanistan’s dominant ethnic group.
-Hassan, on the other hand, is a Hazara, an ethnic minority that often faces discrimination.
+But their friendship isn’t equal.
+Amir is a Pashtun, part of the dominant ethnic group.
+Hassan is a Hazara, an ethnic minority often treated unfairly.

 The Kite Running Tradition

-One of the novel’s key symbols is the tradition of kite running, a popular activity in Afghanistan.
-In the annual kite-flying tournament, the goal is to cut down the other kites with your own.
-The last kite flying becomes the prized catch.
+Kite running is an important symbol in The Kite Runner.
+It’s a popular activity in Afghanistan.
+During the annual kite tournament, the goal is to cut down other kites.
+The last kite flying becomes the ultimate prize.

-For Amir, winning the tournament is about more than just victory.
-He sees it as a way to earn Baba’s approval since kite running is one of the few activities that can bring them closer.
+For Amir, winning the tournament means more than victory.
+He sees it as a chance to earn Baba’s approval.
+Kite running is one of the few things that connects them.

 Hassan, who is a skilled kite runner, makes a promise to Amir: